 HSA volunteer: We have a myriad of ways to get involved in the HSA this year, ranging from jobs big to small!
 We are encouraging everyone to get involved in the HSA and provide your input!
 We are hoping to broaden the HSA volunteer base, so that more families have a stake in what we do and how we do it.
 Examples of volunteer roles could be assisting with the Bear Fund drive, organizing donations of winter coats or used books for needy schools through Lafayette Gives Back, selling pizza or Grizzly Gear at movie night or Arts Night, assisting with our electronic or video communications, weeding in the Bear’s Garden (our learning garden planted with vegetables), organizing the student lost and found, decorating vases for Teacher Appreciation Week, you name it!

 Auction: All hands on deck!
 This the HSA’s biggest fundraiser of the year.
 It is a FUN and BIG PARTY!
 The money raised goes to support many of the important priorities at the school.
 We can use help in all areas.
 In particular, we would love to have extra volunteers with an affinity for party planning, creative design or fundraising!
 Also, the HSA is always looking for hosts for auction parent and kid parties (It’s a party for the auction!
-Picture getting together with friends to host wine-tasting party, a Murder-Mystery night, a Barbeque and Bluegrass party, a Mother-Daughter Tea Party, or make-your-own slime kid party.
+Picture getting together with friends to host wine-tasting party, a Murder-Mystery night, a Barbeque and Bluegrass party, a Tea Party, or make-your-own slime kid party.
 Selling tickets to these parent-led parties has always been a big fundraiser at the Lafayette auction!)

 Communications: Great writers and editors as well as those savvy social media pros are always needed to help with general and event-specific communications.

-Ad-hoc: Help with one-off events like science night.
+Ad-hoc: Help with one-off events.

 Calendar of Events